LambBread/lipsum-cpp/README.md

 ## Installation

-lipsum-cpp has been mainly tested on Linux and WebAssembly, and there have also been passing builds on Windows and macOS.
+lipsum-cpp has been mainly tested on Linux (Debian 13) and WebAssembly, and there have also been passing builds on Windows and macOS.

 ```bash
 # Debian-based